uwidev/life-disciplines-projects/100 Projects/Setup/12 🔂 Convergence to Ikigai.md

 Ikigai is your direction, and if the Ikigais point towards a similar direction, you may find yourself not reaching full potential.
 Lots of time and effort could be wasted.

-> While it's possible to choose disciplines that are not potential ikigais, understand that it will require the initial investment of time and effort to fulfill the missing Ikigai characteristics.
+> While it's possible to choose disciplines that are not potential Ikigais, understand that it will require the initial investment of time and effort to fulfill the missing Ikigai characteristics.

-Now's the time to also reflect the potential ikigais **`Importance and Relevance`** section.
+Now's the time to also reflect the potential Ikigais **`Importance and Relevance`** section.

-**So, what will be your primary ikigai(s)?**
+**So, what will be your primary Ikigai(s)?**
 `Answer`

 > I suggest you add a note tag: `#ikigai` to that discipline's dashboard, or at least note it under [[400 💗 Life|💗 Life]] what your Ikigai is.

 ## Next Steps
-Your ikigai is now set.
+Your Ikigai is now set.
 This will be your focus moving forwards.

-Your ikigai may change in the future, and if so you can always run through this or a similar process.
+Your Ikigai may change in the future, and if so you can always run through this or a similar process.

-For now, we need to further understand what makes this ikigai discipline resonate for you.
+For now, we need to further understand what makes this Ikigai discipline resonate for you.
 See [[13 🎎 Ikigai Expansion|🎎 Ikigai Expansion]]